NAGATOPAIN07/tokisaki-kurumi/README.md

 Please give this repo a ⭐ if it helped you.

-## Elaina
+## KURUMi

-This is a lovely project by Lord Savage 🕊️.
+This is a lovely project by Eximinati.
 After forking give it a star. 🌟 star it.
 If you need help then click the following Whatsapp icons and join our groups and contact an OWNER